-To be designated as an Alternative Process County by the Department, the following requirements must be satisfied at least 30 days prior to issuance of the Department's initial annual NOFA-in a given calendar year in which the Department determines allocation amounts pursuant to Section 102 (e) utilizing the sheltered and unsheltered Homeless Point-in-Time Count in either 2015 or in any year thereafter, as published by HUD.
+To be designated as an Alternative Process County by the Department, the following requirements must be satisfied at least 30 days prior to issuance of the Department's annual NOFA in a given calendar year in which the Department determines allocation amounts pursuant to Section 102 (e) utilizing the sheltered and unsheltered Homeless Point-in-Time Count in either 2015 or in any year thereafter, as published by HUD.
 The Department shall solicit information related to qualifications to become an Alternative Process County no later than 90 days prior to issuance of the NOFA.
-All of the following requirements must be satisfied only once every two years concurrent with running the formula allocation under Section 102, unless the Alternative Process County designation has been revoked or relinquished.
+All of the following requirements must be satisfied only once, unless the Alternative Process County designation has been revoked or relinquished.
 If the designation of an Alternative Process County has been revoked or relinquished, the requirements below must be satisfied 30 days prior to issuance of the next NOFA under which the County wishes to be re-designated as an Alternative Process County.